Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Publish/Subscribe Patterns: Topics, Subscriptions, and Filtering

-This post covers the practical aspects of building pub/sub systems: topic hierarchies, subscription management, message filtering, and fan-out patterns.
+This post walks through the practical aspects of building pub/sub systems: topic hierarchies, subscription management, message filtering, and fan-out patterns.

 Topic Design

 Topics are the core abstraction in pub/sub.
-Designing them well determines how flexible your system becomes.
+Getting them right makes everything else easier.

 Flat Topics